astroumd/lmtoy/docs/source/glossary.rst

     Position Switching
-      This is a standard way to obtain spectra by switching between a "Main" and "Reference" position on the sky.
+      This is a standard way to obtain spectra by switching between a "Main" and "Reference" position on the sky, usually using a single beam.
+For our multi-beam receivers see also Beam Switching

     ProjectId
       Each LMT observing proposal has a unique proposal ID assigned.
 An example is **2018-S1-MU-46**,